Teddy Bridgewater Player Prop Bets for NFL Week 14 | Denver vs. Detroit 12/12/2021

 Recent Performances

-- Against the Chiefs last week, Bridgewater went 22-for-40 (55.0%) for 257 yards with one touchdown pass and two interceptions.

-- Bridgewater tacked on 17 yards on four carries, averaging 4.2 yards per attempt.
+- Bridgewater tacked on four carries for 17 yards, averaging 4.2 yards per carry in the running game.

-- Bridgewater has racked up 612 passing yards (204.0 per game) and has a 58.5% completion percentage (55-for-94) over his last three appearances, tossing two touchdowns and two interceptions.
+- Bridgewater has put up 612 passing yards (204.0 ypg) on 55-of-94 with two touchdowns against two interceptions over his last three games.

-- He's also rushed six times for 27 yards and one touchdown, averaging 9.0 yards per game.
+- He's also added 27 rushing yards (9.0 ypg) on six carries while scoring one touchdown on the ground.

 Bridgewater's Denver Teammates